e-WindLidar/OpenLidarModuleDefinitions/README.md

 This includes information about the generic purpose of the modules and how implementations of the modules should be documented.

 # How OpenLidar Works
-OpenLidar is a concept for a modular lidar to enable collaboration and cooperation on wind lidar device hardware and software.
+OpenLidar is a concept for a modular wind lidar to enable collaboration and cooperation on device hardware and software.

 ![The OpenLidar system limits](OpenLidarSystemBounds.png)